Image reconstruction with the JWST Interferometer: Results

 Additionally, to assess the robustness of \acp{disco} against wavefront error, we reconstructed images using both Method 1 and 2 from the science exposures taken on the first observing epoch (Jul 13) before the mirror tilt event.
 As there was no calibrator target observed that day, these science exposures were calibrated by the calibrator exposures taken \textit{after} the mirror tilt event on Jul 15.
 Both reconstructed images are shown in \Cref{fig:MTE}.

-As expected, Method~2 proved to be the better method at dealing with wavefront error.
+As expected, Method~2 proved to be superior in dealing with wavefront error.
 The image reconstructed from Method~1 is plagued by numerous spectrally-dependent non-physical miscalibration artefacts.
 By contrast, the Method~2 image is relatively free from these artefacts and is visually similar to the image created from the other two epochs in \Cref{fig:data}.